DEMP1993/ESP32_Bluetooth_Audio_DEMP1993/README.md

 -A device which can send A2DP over Bluetooth (e.g. every new smartphone)
 -A speaker or headphone

-There are more than one Version of the ESP 32 NODE MCU on the marked.
+There are more than one Version of the ESP 32 NODE MCU on the market.
 They have different pinouts.
 Use a ESP 32 NODE MCU with the ESP 32 DEVKIT V1 DOIT Pinout.

 ESP 32 DEVKIT V1 DOIT Pinout: https://docs.zerynth.com/latest/official/board.zerynth.doit_esp32/docs/index.html